 In South America, the long-tailed pygmy rice rat (Oligoryzomys longicaudatus) is the main reservoir of the Andes virus (ANDV, Southern lineage).
 This rodent is present in Tierra del Fuego and the far south of Patagonia, generally at lower densities than in more northern parts of the cordillera, although periodic population explosions linked to mass flowering of Chusquea cane, mild winters, or years of abundant food increase the potential risk of human transmission.
 Oceanwide Expeditions has stated that no live rodents have been found on the vessel, although dried excreta can remain infectious for a considerable time.

 The WHO has stated, based on the incubation period and the timeline of cases, that the most plausible hypothesis was that infection of the first two cases occurred outside the ship.
 This is consistent with Cases 1 and 2, Dutch ornithologists and lifelong birdwatchers Leo and Mirjam Schilperoord, who developed symptoms just five days after boarding, suggesting they were already incubating when they embarked.
 The couple had undertaken a four-month road trip through Chile, Uruguay and Argentina from 27 November 2025 to 1 April 2026, travelling through endemic Patagonia during a period of rising rodent populations and increasing hantavirus cases, with birdwatching excursions in areas where O. longicaudatus is present, among them Neuquén and Misiones provinces, both endemic areas for the Andes strain.
 Argentine investigators have pointed to a visit to the municipal landfill on the outskirts of Ushuaia on 27 March as the most specific exposure hypothesis, a site frequented by birdwatchers for its scavenging birds, though the exact event remains unconfirmed.
+Birdwatching fieldwork involves behaviours that could increase transmission risk in rodent-endemic habitats such as steadying a camera or tripod against a rock, or patch of ground contaminated with infected excreta; lying or crouching prone for low-angle shots; handling boots after treading through contaminated vegetation; or resting equipment directly on soil where rodent urine and faeces could concentrate.

 Timeline